nopSolutions/nopCommerce/src/packages/EPPlus.4.0.5/lib/readme.txt

 * New Chart Types Bubblecharts
 * Radar Charts
 * Area Charts
-* And lots of bugfixes...
+* And lots of bug fixes...

 Beta 2 Changes
 * Fixed bug when using RepeatColumns & RepeatRows at the same time.
-* VBA project will be left untouched if its not accessed.
+* VBA project will be left untouched if it’s not accessed.
 * Fixed problem with strings on save.
-* Added locks to the cellstore for access by mulitple threads.
+* Added locks to the cell store for access by multiple threads.
 * Implemented Indirect function
 * Used DisplayNameAttribute to generate column headers from LoadFromCollection
 * Rewrote ExcelRangeBase.Copy function.
 * Added caching to Save ZipStream for Cells and shared strings to speed up the Save method.
 * Added Missing InsertColumn and DeleteColumn
 * Added pull request to support Date1904
-* Added pull request ExcelWorksheet.LoadFromDataReader
+* Added pull request ExcelWorksheet.
+LoadFromDataReader

-Release Candidare changes
+Release Candidate changes
 * Fixed some problems with Range.Copy Function
 * InsertColumn and Delete column didn't work in some cases
 * Chart.DisplayBlankAs had the wrong default type in Excel 2010+
-* Datavalidation list overflow cauesed corruption of the package
+* Datavalidation list overflow caused corruption of the package
-* Fixed a few Calculation when refering ranges (for example If)  function and some
+* Fixed a few Calculation when referring ranges (for example If function)
 * Added ChartAxis.DisplayUnit
 * Fixed a bug related to shared formulas
-* Named styles faild in some cases.
+* Named styles failed in some cases.
 * Style.Indent got an invalid value in some cases.
 * Fixed a problem with AutofitColumns method.
 * Performance fix.
-* An a whole lot of other small fixes.
+* A whole lot of other small fixes.

 4.0.1 Fixes
 * VBA unreadable content